joergschultzelutter/mpad/docs/COMMANDS/ACTION_KEYWORDS.md

 Note: When a maidenhead locator is specified, the program will _not_ try to translate this information to a human readable address, meaning that WX information will reference to the given grid data and not to a human-readable address (city, street and so on)

-## METAR Data for airport locations
+## METAR/TAF Data for airport locations

 You have three options:

 - specify a specific ICAO code
 - specify a specific IATA code
-- specify the METAR keyword, which instructs the program to look for the nearest airport.
+- specify the METAR keyword, which instructs the program to look for the airport that is close to your position.
 That 'nearest' airport position can either be based on the user's own call sign or alternatively on a different user's call sign.

 If the given airport or the nearest one has been found but does __not__ support METAR data, the program will try to provide you with a standard WX report for the airport's coordinates instead.
 If the airport is capable of providing METAR data but the METAR report cannot be retrieved, an error message is returned to the user.